StevenClontz/prof.clontz.org/classes/2019/05/ma237/index.md

 students that meet any of the following criteria may be designated as **Inactive**:

-- Accumulating two unexcused absences within three weeks of each other.
+- Accumulating two or more unexcused absences.
 - Failing a Readiness Quiz.
 - Receiving excessive negative feedback on a Peer Evaluation Survey (or neglecting to complete it).